-- Completion of Patient Procedure Logs, Preceptor/Site/Course Evaluation, OMM Module Quiz and EPA assessments. - The patient and procedure logs along with the preceptor/site/course evaluation, OMM Modules and EPA assessments must be turned in by the last day of the rotation.
-Failure to comply will result in a professionalism report. - Note that you will have a standard score of 82 or greater on the Psych COMAT end of rotation exam to pass the Psychiatry rotation/course.
-Should you score less than a standard score of 82, you will have failed the examination and will be evaluated

-- as per grading policy E-17 to assess for eligibility to retest. - If the retest is passed with a standard score of at least 82, a70 will be recorded as the final Psych rotation course grade. - If the retest COMAT score is below a standard score of atleast 82, this will be recorded as a Psych rotation course failure and your file will be remanded to the Student Promotions Committee for review.
+- Note that you will have a standard score of 84 or greater on the Psych COMAT end of rotation exam to pass the Psychiatry rotation/course.
+Should you score less than a standard score of 84, you will have failed the examination and will be evaluated as per grading policy DO-13 to assess for eligibility to retest. - If the retest is passed with a standard score of at least 84, a 70 will be recorded as the final Psych rotation course grade. - If the retest COMAT score is below a standard score of at least 84, this will be recorded as a Psych rotation course failure and your file will be remanded to the Student Promotions Committee for review.
 The committee will make recommendations to the Associate Dean for Predoctoral Clinical Education to repeat the course or other sanctions up to and including dismissal.